Grand jury: Boyd man ‘cleaned’ money for scammers

 ASHLAND A Boyd County man has been indicted by a federal grand jury in connection with an international wire fraud conspiracy.

-The grand jury alleged Joshua Vallance “cleaned” money for a group of Romanian internet scammers.
-Another man, Peter Jung Choi, is accused in a separate, partially sealed case, of doing the same in Boyd, Scott and Fayette counties.
+The grand jury alleged the suspect “cleaned” money for a group of Romanian internet scammers.
+Another man is accused in a separate, partially sealed case, of doing the same in Boyd, Scott and Fayette counties.

+The Daily Independent has chosen to keep their identities secret due to safety concerns.

-Vallance's case is related to a 24-count indictment a grand jury in Lexington handed up in July 2018 charging at least 15 people, almost all Romanian nationals, with scamming U.S. citizens through fraudulent internet auctions.
+The Boyd County man’s case is related to a 24-count indictment a grand jury in Lexington handed up in July 2018 charging at least 15 people, almost all Romanian nationals, with scamming U.S. citizens through fraudulent internet auctions.
+Five more people were indicted in 2019 — so far, 13 have pleaded guilty, according to federal court records.

 Federal authorities have termed the conspiracy the “Alexandria Online Auction Fraud Network,” named after the Romanian city in which the bulk of the conspiracy operated.
 The alleged scammers used sites such as ebay, Craigslist, Amazon and Auto Trader to sell goods with fake advertisements and fake email accounts, the federal records show.